-First, we must examine where the limitations such as the inability to access the same level of information by the same means for people with disabilities derive from and the ways they have improved recently.
-In the case of individuals with disabilities, the societal perceptions of disability were shaped by the medical model of disability for a long time.
-The medical model of disability states that the problem lies within the individual and the solution is to “fix” or “cure” the individual.
-This belief was based due to the greater trust on the medical diagnosis.
-The notion of accessing information to provide the ability for individuals to make independent decisions was not on the foremost minds of the supporters of this model.
-Because they were “ill” as declared by the medical professionals, they were believed to need assistance at all times.
+First, we must examine where the limitations such as the inability to access the same level of information by the same means for people with disabilities derive from and the ways they have improved recently. the societal perceptions of disability were shaped by the medical model of disability for a long time.
+The medical model of disability implies that the problem lies within the individual and the solution is to “fix” or “cure” that person.
+This belief was based on the greater trust on the medical diagnosis.
+The notion of accessing information to provide the ability for individuals to make independent decisions was not foremost on the minds of the supporters of this model.
+Because they were “ill” as declared by the medical professionals, PWD’s were believed to need assistance at all times.

-In the recent decades, however, we have seen a shift in perceptions of disability leading to greater opportunities.
-This is due to the social model of disability that states that the problem is not within just the individual, but rather the society’s construction of disability.
+Recently, we have seen a shift in perceptions of disability leading to greater opportunities.
+This is due to the social model of disability that states that the problem is not within the individual, but rather the society’s construction of disability.
 The social model advocates that the society needs to eliminate environmental barriers and accommodate differences in order to improve the lives of the disabled.
 This model shifts the focus from the individual to society’s response to their disability.
 The Americans with Disabilities Act of 1990 was a result of the social model that attempted to eliminate such barriers and discrimination for people with disabilities.
 At that time, however, the ADA did not have specific guidelines about website accessibility.
-Since the Internet is the hub of all information today, the accessibility and inclusion for all in the Internet world is also crucial.
+Since the Internet is the hub of all information today, the accessibility and inclusion for all in the virtual world is also crucial.
 Despite much growth, I argue that much work still remains in enhancing platforms and providing better access to information such as academics and employment, vital, daily tasks and social media use.